Baker: Medieval Europe

 In Medieval Europe, baking ovens were often separated from other buildings (and sometimes located outside city walls) to mitigate the risk of fire.
 Because bread was an important staple food, bakers' production factors (such as bolting yields, ingredients, and loaf sizes) were heavily regulated.
-For example, Henry III of England promulgated the Assize of Bread and Ale in 1267, subjecting all commercial bakers and brewers to various fees in order to practice their trade and imposing various regulations, such as inspection and verification of weights and measures, quality control, and price controls.
+For example, Henry III of England promulgated the Assize of Bread and Ale in 1267, subjecting all commercial bakers and brewers to various fees to practice their trade and imposing various regulations, such as inspection and verification of weights and measures, quality control, and price controls.
 Soon after the enactment of the Assize, "baking became a very stable industry, and was executed much more professionally than brewing, resulting in towns and villages having fewer bakers than brewers."
 Because ovens were expensive capital investments and required careful operation, specialized bakeries opened.

-Bakers were often part of the guild system, which was well-established by the sixteenth century: master bakers instructed apprentices and were assisted by journeymen.
+Bakers were often part of the craft guild system, which was well-established by the sixteenth century: master bakers instructed apprentices and were assisted by journeymen.
 In Amsterdam in 1694, for example, the cake-bakers, pie-bakers, and rusk-bakers separated from an earlier Bread Bakers Guild and formed their own guild, regulating the trade.
 A fraternity of bakers in London existed as early as 1155, according to records of payments to the Exchequer; the Worshipful Company of Bakers was formed by charters dated 1486, 1569, and 1685.
 The guild still exists today, with mostly ceremonial and charitable functions.
 Five bakers have served as lord mayor of London.

 A group of bakers is called a "tabernacle".